 7. Love Your Kids

 First and foremost, you must love your kids.
-Spend time with him to get to know him and to understand how he thinks and feels.
-He is likelier to share his difficulties with you rather than resorting to being the bully as you grow in your relationship.
+Spend time with them to get to know them and to understand how they think and feel.
+They are more likely to share their difficulties with you rather than resort to being the bully as you grow in your relationship.
 Well, as you scream out "Help my child is the bullied" be positive and know there is assistance.

-And the most important thing that you can do for your child is to accept that he may be a bully so that you can work with him to resolve the issue.
+And the most important thing that you can do for your child is to accept that they may be a bully so that you can work with them to resolve the issue.
 The next time an angry or upset parent comes to you complaining about your child's aggression, don't snap at her or call her a liar.
-Instead, listen to her, observe your child and work with him to modify his behavior.
+Instead, listen to her, observe your child and work with them to modify their behavior.

-We as adults need to do more to teach our kids that cruelty is cruelty, and no matter how much you think they deserved it, or what your reasons are, it is still wrong..
-Parents, adults, role models, need to start living by this principle themselves.
+We as adults need to do more to teach our kids that cruelty is cruelty, and no matter how much you think they deserved it, or what your reasons are, it is still wrong.
+Parents, adults, and role models need to start living by this principle themselves.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Brenda (author) from Florida on June 08, 2017: